kgavrilyuk/UvA-InfoVis-2017-Students/Information Visualisation - Assignment 2.md

         '''
 ```

-For reading big files (.csv) in Python you could use `Panda` library.
+For reading big data files in Python you could use `Panda` library.
 It makes things a lot easier and faster.
-Also, this library is very helpful in getting rows and columns of your data based on conditions.
+Also, this library is very helpful in selecting rows and columns of your data based on conditions.

 __Read a large `.csv` file in Python using Pandas__
 ```Python